HISTORY OF IWS

 At 20 years old and without capital, Woody began Skyline Aviation, the flight school, rental and charter operation at Lakeside Airport.
 Cessna Aircraft gave Woody a $25,000 line of credit which at that time would buy three planes.
 Within a few years at age 26, Woody incorporated and purchased the Lakeside Airport from its then owners.

-Thanks for the memories of the fifty years!
+Thanks for the memories!

 Note: Click on images for larger views.
 "Next" and "Prev" links appear when you hover over the upper right and left sides of the enlarged photos.